 wildlife and zoo assay data sheet

-S0096 - Qualitative detection of FIPV by reverse transcription real time polymerase chain reaction
+S0096 - Qualitative detection of FIP virus by reverse transcription coupled real time polymerase chain reaction.

 Feline infectious peritonitis (FIP) is caused by a coronavirus that can infect any cat, but especially young cats and very old cats (14 yr and up).
 The FIP virus (FIPV) is genetically very similar to another coronavirus, feline enteric corona virus (FECV), which causes a transient, usually mild, self-limiting diarrhea.
-In fact, there is evidence that FECV can mutate to FIPV in some individuals.
+FECV infection often persists in apparently healthy animals,which shed the virus in their feces.
+Natural infection occurs via the faecal-oral route.
+FECV infection appears to be mainly restricted to the intestinal tract (Chang, 2010; Vogel, 2010), where the virus replicates in villous epithelial cells (Vogel, 2010).

-Clinical development of the disease is quite complex and, depending on the status of the animal’s immune system, symptoms can vary significantly.
+Unlike FECV, FIPV does not spread readily among cats.
+Instead, it originates de novo from FECV in individual animals (Vogel, 2010).
+Clinical development of FIP is quite complex and, depending on the status of the animal’s immune system, symptoms can vary significantly.
 In some instances, the immune system’s response to infection may actually worsen clinical signs.
 Two major forms of the disease can be recognized.
-In the effusive form of the disease there is accumulation of substantial quantities of fluid in body cavities (abdomen and chest).
+In the effusive form of FIP there is accumulation of substantial quantities of fluid in body cavities (abdomen and chest).
 Some of these animals appear profoundly "pot-bellied".
-In the dry form of the disease there is little fluid buildup.
+In the dry form of FIP there is little fluid buildup.
 In both forms, clinical signs can be quite variable; virtually any organ or soft tissue system can become affected, thus mimicking many diseases.
 The most common clinical signs are non-specific and include fluctuating fever, inappetance, lethargy and weight loss.
 Sometimes, if the central nervous system is affected, neurological abnormalities are apparent.

-Detection of FIPV by reverse transcription polymerase chain reaction is currently regarded as the most specific and sensitive technique for detecting FIPV (Kennedy, 2003).
-Recent research indicates that reverse transcription PCR detection of FIPV in blood is highly predictive of active infection.
-Since this technique directly detects the viral nucleic acid, a positive result provides a strong indication of the presence of the virus.
+In live cats, detection of FIPV by reverse transcription polymerase chain reaction is regarded as a relatively specific and sensitive technique for detecting FIPV (Kennedy, 2003).
+Recent research indicates that reverse transcription PCR detection of FIPV in mesenteric lymph node fine needle aspirate samples or thoracic effusion samples is predictive of active infection.
+Since this technique directly detects the viral nucleic acid, a positive result provides a strong indication of the presence of the systemic (FIP) virus.
+In view of the low rate of false positive results, reverse transription coupled real time PCR can be a valuable addition to the diagnostic arsenal for FIP (Simons, 2005).

 Utilities:

-• Shorten the time required to confirm a clinical diagnosis of FIPV infection
+• Shorten the time required to confirm a clinical diagnosis of FIP infection

-• Ensure that feline populations are free of FIPV
+• Help ensure that feline collections or populations are free of FeCV and FIP

-• Early prevention of spread of this virus among a population
+• Early prevention of spread of these viruses among a collection or population

 References: